swimlane/pyews/docs/index.rst

    )

-If you would like to use an alternative autodiscover endpoint (or any alternative endpoint) then please provide one using the `endpoint` named paramter:
+If you would like to use an alternative :doc:`configuration/autodiscover` endpoint (or any alternative endpoint) then please provide one using the `endpoint` named parameter:

 .. code-block:: python
    :linenos: